ToreniaFournieri/Star-Canine/Specification.md

 ## 5. Event

 ### 5.1 Dock
 Dock is a repair station.
+Chose one:
 - **Repair:** Heal Hull by 30% of Max Hull
+  OR
 - **Resupply:** Gain +7 Ammo

 -----